cwallervand/javascript-ecosystem-presentation/README.md

 * Run `python -m SimpleHTTPServer 8080`
 * Open http://localhost:8080/index.html

+This version uses webpack to bundle the application (and libraries like React) into one (or several) JavaScript bundle files.

+**Changed files:**

+* index.html
+* package.json
+* webpack.config.development.js

 ## 4-webpack-devserver
 * Run `npm install`
 * Run `npm start` (no longer need for python server)
 * Open http://localhost:8080/

+This version replaces the python SimpleHTTPServer with webpack's devserver.
+We will now be able to do stuff like linting, transpiling and testing while developing.

+**Changed files:**

+* package.json